 Objective Actions To explore and promote positive mental health for children, including ensuring that children see the value in their own gender, cultural and religious background Trauma informed attachment aware schools (TIAAS) training for our staff.
 No Outsiders refresher training for staff.
-The introduction of a diversity day at our school.
 Continued evolution of our personal development scheme.
 Focus on inspirational women in the assemblies during the summer term.
 To improve awareness of gender equality, with a specific focus on addressing low-level harassment related to gender Continued evolution of our personal development scheme.
 Focus on inspirational women in the assemblies during the summer term.

-Purchase a selection of the Little People Big Dreams books.
-A display of these will be made in the library to promote these books and to enable pupils' access to these To continue to monitor and the achievement and attainment of all groups, identifying and narrowing any gaps Ongoing termly monitoring of summative assessment data by pupil characteristics.
+Selection of the Little People Big Dreams books purchased.
+A display of these is present in the library to promote these books and to enable pupils' access to these 3.
+To continue to monitor and the achievement and attainment of all groups, identifying and narrowing any gaps Ongoing termly monitoring of summative assessment data by pupil characteristics.
 PPMs to continue focussing on narrowing gaps, through targeted support/interventions.
 Focused family support for key pupils from the Pastoral team.

-To continue to build a sense of community for children and parents, increasing opportunities for families to be involved in the life of the school Introduction of a diversity day event.
+4. To continue to build a sense of community for children and parents, increasing opportunities for families to be involved in the life of the school

 Continue to develop the remit of the parent/carer forum.

 Continue to evolve the open lesson concept for parents in Year 6.